AlexSterk/TwitchDropGrabber/README.md

 * A better recovery for slow networks/networks failures
 * A better way of checking if streams are playing.
 * A way to detect channels you are watching going offline and hosting another channel
+* A way to check the channel that is being watched did not switch to a different game
+* An option to configure how many rewards you expect to claim (so the app can terminate once that is reached)
 * ~~Watch a list of certain streamers instead of searching for a channel~~ ✅

 Feel free to suggest more.